-This page includes a 4day split weight training workout routine designed for muscle and strength building and to improve general overall fitness.
-Training 4 days a week is ideal for more advanced lifters, and those that are serious about their goals.
+This page includes a 4 day split workout routine for beginners, designed for muscle and strength building, and to improve general overall fitness.
+Training 4 days a week is ideal for beginners and intermediate lifters, and those that are slightly more serious about their goals.

 The exercises in these workouts will focus mainly on compound exercises for maximizing muscle and strength development.
 With some isolation exercises to help to target certain body parts.